-Ivy Global School provides students and families with a complete curriculum provided by highly qualified partners, Florida Virtual School and Edmentum that meet common core state standards.
+Ivy Global School (IGS or Ivy Global) provides students and families with a complete curriculum provided by highly qualified partners, Florida Virtual School and Edmentum that meet State and National Standards.
 Our programs are supervised and taught by US-licensed teachers with clear instructions in every course.
 The curriculum is available for any time zone anywhere and the teacher is available on a weekly basis.
 Students can work on their own, synchronous schedule in real time with other students and teachers.

-- A high-quality education aligned to rigorous national standards. - A high school program that provides students with an individualized pathway to graduation and career and college preparation. - Our Family Support Team helps parents, students and extended family members play an effective role in our students' education.
+• A high-quality education aligned to rigorous State and National Standards.

+• A high school program that provides students with an individualized pathway to graduation and career and college preparation.

+• Our Family Support Team helps parents, students and extended family members play an effective role in our students' education.